HSLdevcom/helmet-model-system/README.md

 In both cases we're using Python version 2.7 because our final deployment target (EMME) supports only 2.7.

 ### Dependencies

-We have several external dependencies in our codebase, f.ex NumPy and OMX, etc. Importing the dependencies depend on the environment (local-development or production).
-In production-mode they come via EMME and in development we use PipEnv.

-*Deployed production env: EMME*

-In "Production-mode" we are using python library dependencies that come with EMME installation.
-Add ```%EMMEPATH%\Programs``` to your local PATH-variable to get access to these dependencies.
-At the moment user is not expected to install any software, other than the provided scripts in the [Scripts-folder](Scripts).

 *Local development env: Pipenv*